coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 .. cmd:: Print HintDb @ident

    This command displays all hints from database :n:`@ident`.
+Hints in each group ("For ... ->") are shown in the order in which they will be tried (first to last).
+Note that hints with the same cost are tried in reverse of the order they're defined in, i.e., last to first.

 Hint locality
 `````````````